 - Validating data to make sure it’s correct both when it’s gathered and when it’s used

 - Using logs to keep track of when data is added, modified, or deleted

 - Conducting regular internal audits

-- Using error detection software
+- Using error-detection software

 Getting started with data integrity

 Protecting the integrity of your company’s data using traditional methods can seem like an overwhelming task.
-Secure, cloud-based data integration platforms offer a modern alternative that provide a real-time view of all of your data.
+Secure, cloud-based data integration platforms offer a modern alternative that also provides a real-time view of all of your data.
 With industry-leading cloud integration tools, you can connect multiple source data applications and get access to all of your company’s data in one location.

 Take a look at the Definitive Guide to Data Governance to find out how to establish a framework for data integrity.